-If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are on the right track.
+If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are right.
 As you can imagine, older air conditioners could more frequently experience leaks and need repairs.
-Any air conditioners that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a restricted supply.
+Any air conditioners that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a very limited supply.
 Prices have only gone up due to scarcity.

-Recall that in order to buy R22, you must be an EPA-certified technician.
-So, the normal homeowner can’t purchase a cylinder themselves.
-Plus, there are some strict regulations now on how refrigerant is reclaimed and recycled, which increases expenses.
+Don’t forget that in order to purchase R22, you must be an EPA-certified technician.
+So, the normal homeowner is unable to purchase a cylinder themselves.
+Plus, there are some firm regulations now on how refrigerant should be reclaimed and recycled, which increases expenses.
 This fee is passed on to the homeowner as companies have to cover the increased overhead connected to R22 repairs.
-There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.
+There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.

 The cost of R22 is considerably increasing because of the diminishing supply, and new refrigerant will no longer be available for use at all after 2020, excluding recycled quantities.

-If you’re thinking, “Man, this is starting to sound expensive,” you’re right, it is.
-This is why when our technicians come out to assess your unit we look to see what refrigerant your unit uses, and lots of cases, we’ll advise an upgrade due to the increasing cost of sustaining an R22 air conditioner.
+If you’re thinking, “Holy cow, this is starting to sound expensive,” you’re right, it is.
+This is why when our professionals come out to inspect your unit we look to see what refrigerant your unit uses, and lots of cases, we’ll advise an upgrade due to the increasing cost of sustaining an R22 air conditioner.

 How do I know if my unit uses R22?